It is Possible to Become a Successful Artist on Spotify

 What exactly is Spotify-friendly music?
 I am glad you asked.
 There is not an easy answer to the question.
 However, research has shown that there are similarities between tracks that perform well on Spotify.
 Most of the tracks that are featured on playlists created by Spotify are less than four and a half minutes long.
 Anything over this is going to be too much.

-Vocal tracks have a habit of doing better than instrumental tracks unless your goal is to produce music for mediation or something like sleep music.
+Vocal tracks have a habit of doing better than instrumental tracks unless your goal is to produce music for meditation or something like sleep music.
 Make sure that you are creating quality music.
 Before putting your music out for the world to hear, maybe have some friends listen and provide you with feedback.
 Take your time and make sure that the tracks are the best they can be.

 Consider having them professionally mastered.
 Take your time with the artwork for your album.
-If you are not an artist, find someone that can do the art for you.
+If you are not an artist, find someone who can do the art for you.
 Consider releasing shorter versions of longer, extended songs to the streaming venue rather than the full track.

 Get Your Music on Spotify

 The most obvious step is to get your music onto Spotify.
 You cannot enjoy the benefits of streaming without your music being available for users to stream.
 Subscription services like Spotify do not let you share tracks for free.
 If you have a record label, they typically handle distribution.
-Independent and unsigned artists can use third-party services to get their music onto Spotify, or other streaming services.
+Independent and unsigned artists can use third-party services to get their music onto Spotify or other streaming services.

 Once you have done your research and chosen a third-party service, the process becomes simple.
 You just upload audio files of high quality, your album art, and metadata to publish your releases.